utiasSTARS/ROB498-flight/docs/Challenge 1 Instruction.md

 - RC (Remote control) receiver connection to the pixhawk
 - TeraRanger EVO 60m connection to the pixhawk

+Hint/advice:
-Hint/advice: Not all detailed info/how-to is provided in this manual.
+- Not all detailed info/how-to is provided in this manual.
 You are expected to check the docs/pinouts/official websites of all the avionic parts to get more information.
+- To connect the RC receiver to pixhawk, the wires that come with the receiver itself are incompatible, please find the JST-GH 4 pin to picoblade 5 pin wire that comes with the Pixhawk.
+Although the RC receiver's connector is picoblade 6 pin, the wire could still work if you align the pinout correctly.
+Be careful not to break the connectors.
-It is also recommended to learn to manage your team's own docs as you are using more of them and increasing complexity.
+- It is recommended to learn to manage your team's own docs as you are using more of them and increasing complexity.
 One thing that I could put right here and you will use a lot is the ESC & motor numbering and rotation direction as recognized by the flight controller:

 <img src = "img/QuadRotorX.8e9a5495.svg" width = "200">